UgegeDaniel/dsa/README.md

 The runtime of an algorithm depends on the programming language, the computer used to implememnt the program on, other programs running at the same time quanlity of the operating system.

+<u>Time complexity</u> -- time taken by the algorithm to run as a function of input time.